cbarrick/apollo/experiments/exp4/README.md

-#!/usr/bin/env python3
-''' Experiment 7: The Kitchen Sink, pt.
-1

-In this experiment, we throw most of the regression algorithms supplied by Scikit at our basic dataset.
-We don't include neural nets since they take so long train, and we don't include some of the hybrid linear models because we only want to compare the basic components for now.

-Some of the regressors were crashing on me.
-Probably due to out-of-memory errors.
-Those have been commented out.
+# Experiment 4

+This experiment attempts to find the best models out of those supplied by Scikit-learn and XGBoost.

+- Part 1 runs all of the algorithms on a 1hr prediction test.
+- Part 2 takes the top 5 and runs them on a 6hr prediction test.
+- Part 3 takes the top 5 and runs them on a 24hr prediction test.

+## Part 1

+In this experiment, I throw all of the candidate algorithms supplied at a 1hr prediction test.

 The results indicate that Extra Trees is an improvement over Random Forest that I have been using.
 Bagging also did alright, but worse than Random Forest.

-Results:
+### Results:
 ```
 METRIC  TRIAL
 ------------------------------------------------------------------------